chrisboyd/MapChat/Concrete_Architecture/README2.md

 <!-- Introduction -->

 ## Introduction
-MapChat will be hosted on AWS.
-Further technologies are still being discussed.
-Any recommendations will be greatly appreciated and rewarded with a digital pint of beer.

 ### MapChat Overview
 Current social networks are based around producing as large and widely-distributed groups as possible.
 While this approach is useful for remaining in contact with people all over the world and promoting your own social brand, it provides little value in increasing your quality of life on a day-to-day basis.
 MapChat seeks to promote and maintain a new form of hyper-local groups.